anoop1409/post-bot/README.md

 7. Create a web hook for a channel on your discord server and copy its URL.
 Paste the webhook url within `settings.py`.
 Reference link: https://www.digitalocean.com/community/tutorials/how-to-use-discord-webhooks-to-get-notifications-for-your-website-status-on-ubuntu-18-04

+## Code formatting
+For formatting the code and to follow the same formatting style across the project, please us `black`.
+1. `pip install black`
+2. `black main.py`